The most award winning

 At Weatherford Regional Medical Center in Weatherford, TX, patients are given the Important Message from Medicare when they go through registration.
 Then the case managers discuss the document with the patients and family members and make sure they understand it when they make their initial assessment, says Lyn Clark, RN, BSN, MHA, director of case management for the 99-bed hospital.

 "Sometimes patients coming into the hospital are disoriented and put it with their other papers.
 Admission may not be the right time to make sure they understand it.
-That's why we cover it when we complete our initial assessment," Clark adds.
+That's why we cover it when we complete our initial assessment," she adds.

 The case management secretary at Southern Ocean County Hospital in Manahawkin, NJ, is responsible for making sure that Medicare patients receive the Important Message in a timely manner.
 She goes on every unit each morning and gives the document to the new patients.